UniversalDependencies/docs/_nmf/feat/Mood.md

 ### <a name="Int">`Int`</a>: interrogative

-In Suansu, the interrogative mood is expressed, in the present tense, via auxiliaries.
+In Naga-Suansu, the interrogative mood is expressed, in the present tense, via auxiliaries.

 #### Examples